fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

     linreg.predict(X)
     ```

-    Here, we created the base model using the
-    `LinearRegression` class of scikit-learn.
-Then, we trained
-    the model using the `fit` function.
-Now that our linear
-    regression model has been trained, we can use the `coef_`
-    and `intercept_ `parameters of the model to get the
-    parameters and error components, as we discussed previously.
-Here,
-    `X` represents a DataFrame of independent variables,
-    whereas `y` represents a DataFrame of dependent variables.
-    The trained model can then be used to make predictions using the
-    `predict` function.

     In the next section, we will solve an exercise to get a better
     understanding of regression analysis.

     Exercise 3.06: Regression Analysis Using Textual Data
     -----------------------------------------------------

     In this exercise, we will make use of linear regression to predict
     the overall ratings from the reviews of musical instruments on
     Amazon.
 Follow these steps to implement this exercise:

-    Note:

-    The dataset for this exercise can be downloaded from

 9. Open a Jupyter Notebook.